buncram/cram-soc/deps/bio/README.md

 R20 is a dummy register that discards any data written.
 However, when any CPU accesses R20, the accessing CPU's clock is stalled until the next quantum pulse.

 The quantum pulse can originate from two sources:
-- Internal fractional clock divider, dividing down from `aclk` (one per core)
+- Internal fractional clock divider, dividing down from `fclk` (one per core)
 - External clock pin, selected by flipping `use_extclk` and configuring `extclk_gpio` (one pin per core)

 The `extclk` pin will unstall a core waiting on an R20 write on its rising edge.
 If a falling edge